• Skip to content

 To clear the cache, you will have to create an invalidation in the distribution settings.

 1. Start with opening the settings of the distribution you want and go to the Invalidations tab.
-There click on the Create Invalidation button.
+There click on the Create Invalidation button:

 2. Now you can select, which objects (in this case videos) you want to clear from the cache.
-We of course want to clear them all, so we can use the "*" wildcard.
-Therefore, just write "/*" - that specifies all the objects in the source bucket of your distribution.
-Afterwards click the Invalidate button.
+We of course want to clear them all, so we can use the “*” wildcard.
+Therefore, just write “/*” – that specifies all the objects in the source bucket of your distribution.
+Afterwards click the Create Ivalidation button.

 3. The invalidation will take a only a minute or two.
-You will see that it's finished when the status changes from "In progress" to "Completed".
+You will see that it’s finished when the status changes from “In progress” to “Completed“:

 BunnyCDN